-In many of my travel-blogs I have shown you what the turf houses in Iceland look like, and in this travel-blog I want to show you what the turf houses in East Iceland look like.
-There are a couple of turf houses and outhouses left in East Iceland that give us an idea of what turf houses in this part of Iceland were like in the olden days.
+In many of my travel blogs, I have shown you what the turf houses in Iceland look like, and in this travel blog, I want to show you what the turf houses in East Iceland look like.
+There are a couple of turf houses and outhouses left in East Iceland that give us an idea of what turf houses were like in this part of Iceland in the olden days.

 Top photo: Galtastaðir-fram turf house in East Iceland